NREL/WaterTAP3/watertap3/docs/source/unit_models/tri_media_filtration.rst

 Capital Costs
 ---------------

-The capital costs are a function of flow [MGD]:
+The capital costs are a function of flow [MGD] from the Texas Water Development Board (2016):

     .. math::